From SL's main menu, select 'Options' to open the configuration dialog. There are multiple tabs for the topics described in this document:

 CPU power and increasing the FFT resolution.

-BUT: The higher the "Rate Divisor", the lower the maximum frequency that can be detected with the FFT.
+BUT: The higher the decimation (divisor for the FFT's input sampling rate), the lower the maximum frequency that can be detected with the FFT.

 Note: The sample rate may have already been decimated at an earlier stage !
 See 'Audio Settings'.